AI Agent Architecture: The Trust Boundary Model

 | Long-term memory | Depends on source and write controls |

-Useful data can still be hostile, stale, incomplete, or misleading.
+Useful data can still be hostile, stale, incomplete, irrelevant, misleading, or over-permissive.

 Boundary 3: What tools can the agent call?